 Section 120 Authority to remove sea lions

 In March 2012, NOAA Marine Fisheries issued a letter authorizing (pdf) the states to remove specific California sea lions eating threatened salmon and steelhead in the Columbia River.
-The authorization stays in effect until June 1, 2016.
+That authorization expired in June 2016 but was renewed for another five years until June 30, 2021.
 The authorization allows the states to remove up to 93 California sea lions a year; these animals must meet the following criteria:

 - Must be individually identifiable through natural or applied features (usually a brand)